AbdulRehman2345/Courier-Management-System-Desktop-Application/README.md

 Open `FastR CMS/FastR CMS.sln` in Visual Studio, restore the NuGet packages, set up a local MySQL database named `fastr_db`, and run the application.

-## Project Report

-The full project report is included in this repository for reference — see the linked document for detailed objectives, design decisions, and analysis.

 ## Purpose